October 24, 2022

 Offering too many options

 The problem with giving too many options is overwhelming potential customers.
 And when that happens, the sale is as good as dead.
-Your AEs should offer the best fit for the prospect based on the information they gathered during the discovery call.

 Giving a generic demo